suuhm/raspi_mpeg_license_patch.sh/README.md

 # raspi_mpeg_patch-companion.sh
-Simple helper script and PoC to patch forgotten mpeg2 &amp; and vc codecs licenses on raspberry pi
+Simple hack & proof of concept script to activate forgotten mpeg2 & and vc codec licenses on raspberry pi

 ### BASED AS SHELL Proof of Conecpt and HELPER ON:
 https://github.com/nucular/raspi-keygen